bangdc-mail/DarkraiBot/README.md

 # Discord Bot - Modular & Dockerized

 A simple yet feature-rich self-hosted Discord bot built with Python, featuring role-based permissions, reminder system, and Docker deployment support.
+You can refer to setup.sh for fast installation script (Please do double check .sh script as it currently may not run without sudo permission enabled).

 ## Features